bnclabs/gofast/README.md

 **Regarding Opaque-value**

 By design opaque value should be >= 256.
-These are ephimeral tag values that do not carry any meaning other than identifying the stream.
+These are ephemeral tag values that do not carry any meaning other than identifying the stream.
 Opaque values will continuously reused for the life-time of connection.
 Users are expected to give a range of these ephemeral tag-values, and gofast